HOW FASHION FUELS THE UK ECONOMY

-In the official statistics on the creative industries, published in January 2015, by the Department for Culture, Media and Sport, fashion is counted within the category of "design: product, graphic and fashion design".
+In the Government's official statistics on the creative industries, published in 2016, by the Department for Culture, Media and Sport, fashion is counted within the category of "design: product, graphic and fashion design".

-Of all the creative industries measured by the DCMS, the design sector (including fashion design) recorded the fastest growth rate (17.7 per cent) between 2011 and 2013.
-This compares to the average growth rate of 8.7 per cent across the creative industries and 2.4 per cent in the rest of the economy during that period.
+Of all the creative industries measured by the DCMS, the design sector (including fashion design) recorded the fastest job growth rate (29.5 per cent) between 2011 and 2015.
+This compares to the average job growth rate of 19.6 per cent across the creative economy during that period.

 EXPORTS of Services

 According to data published by the DCMS, exports of services from the product, graphic and fashion design sectors were worth £204m in 2013 - an increase of 7.3 per cent year on year.